serval-uni-lu/sherlock.replication/README.md

-# ISSTA 2022 replication package
+# ISSTA 2022 replication package : What Made This Test Flake?
+Pinpointing Classes Responsible for Test Flakiness
+This repository contains thenecessary resource for replicating submission #370.
+It includes:
+- The projects and commits used in our study;
-This repository contains the necessary scripts and source code to build the Gzoltar maven plugin, the scripts used to run the experiment for each projects and the results presented in _Identifying non-Deterministic Software Components_
+- The necessary scripts and source code to build the Gzoltar maven plugin;
+- The scripts used to run experiments;
+- And the results.

 ## Requirements
 ### Data extraction
 - `unzip`